 Luckily technology is much more advanced now than it was when I was fostering Jenna.
 Everyone has a camera on their phone.
 Most people have Wi-fi and other devices with cameras such as laptops and tablets.
 Using Zoom, Google Meet, Skype or another meeting platform allows one device to remain focused on the door to observe the dog, while the owner observes that camera view from their phone.

 Additionally external cameras are extremely reasonable in price and have the capability to transmit to an app on a phone.
 A designated external camera is a huge benefit because it can be permanently stationed next to the door facing into the room allowing us to see the dog’s face instead of their back end.
 Being able to see the front of the dog is extremely helpful since so much of a dog’s expression of their anxiety is shown on their face.

-Learning dog body language meanings
+Learning dog body language

 Since dogs are individuals, an owner can learn a lot about their dog’s specific body language and facial tells that indicate when it’s time to come back.
-The better educated an owner is about their specific dog's behavior and what it means, the better their are able to help their dog.
+The better educated an owner is about their specific dog's behavior and what it means, the better they are able to help their dog.

 The training used to treat separation anxiety is not always easy, but luckily technology can help us be successful.

 If you would like help with putting together a desensitization training plan for your dog, and being coached through the process, I would love to work with you.

 As a certified separation anxiety trainer (SAPro), I can offer you the support and expertise that will help you and your dog!

 Check out my process, pricing and packages!
 All training is conducted virtually and I can work with clients located anywhere in the United States!